CPR training and automated external defibrillators

-For further information about safety management planning for EOTC events is available on the TKI website.
+More information about safety management planning for EOTC events is available on TKI.

-You may like to consider inviting your local ambulance crew, and other emergency service personnel, to visit your school or speak at assembly.
+You may like to consider inviting your local ambulance crew or other emergency service personnel to visit your school or speak at assembly.
 Many schools use such visits as a method to engage students and the community in their local curriculum.

 The emergency services could provide engaging contexts for learning areas like health and physical education, social studies and science as well as the development of key competencies.
 Students could be empowered to act in an emergency.